 - Brain Fog

-These symptoms may linger or continue until the heroin is used again.
+These symptoms may linger or continue until the heroin is used again by heroin users.

 What Are The Long-Term Effects Of Heroin Addiction?

-Long term heroin addiction causes changes to the chemical makeup of the brain.
+Long-term heroin addiction causes changes to the chemical makeup of the brain.
 When a chemical such as heroin is entered into the brain repeatedly, the body adjusts accordingly and alters its functionality to work with the drug.
-This means it changes the way signals are sent from the brain to the body to accommodate the presence and effects of heroin.
-Overtime, these changes become more permanent and normal body functions are impaired.
-The changes to the brain from long term opioid exposure can result in the following symptoms:
+This means it changes the way signals are sent from the brain to the body to accommodate the presence and effects of heroin in heroin users.
+Over time, these changes become more permanent, and normal body functions are impaired.
+The changes to the brain from long-term opioid exposure can result in the following symptoms: